-- Tania Buck, Parents United for Child Care, Boston Parents United for Child Care (PUCC), its lead agency.
+Tania Buck, Parents United for Child Care, Boston Parents United for Child Care (PUCC), its lead agency.
 Under the leadership of the Massachusetts School Age Coalition, BSACCP is one of the partners who are developing the Professional Advancement for School-Age Staff Initiative (PASS).
 The goal of the Initiative is to support professional development in the school-age provider field by creating a system of career development, including a career lattice, competencies, and preparation for a credential that will lead to increased compensation.
 PUCC has created the Working Group on Out-of-School Time Finance, a statewide financing group that has documented the existing government and private funding available for both programs and systems supporting after-school services.
 The resulting document and community buyin that evolved from that process is becoming the basis for a statewide legislative campaign to provide ongoing funding for after-school programs (See resource section for citation).

 Chicago MOST has become an expanded program of the Day Care Action Council of Illinois, its lead agency.
 The Chicago Park District, a major partner, has created its own training program for providers, Chicago Park District University.
-The curriculum includes MOST trainings and college coursework from the Illinois Community College Board school-age curriculum, which was approved in 1999 as a result of MOST efforts.
+The curriculum includes MOST trainings and college coursework from the Illinois Community College Board school-age curriculum, which was approved in 1999 as a result of

+MOST efforts.
 The Mayor has restructured the Chicago Department of Human Services and schoolage programs are now a part of the Chicago for Youth Office, which is staffed by a MOST partner.
 Chicago for Youth is providing leadership of a citywide task force that will build on MOST strategies to enhance program quality and increase professional development activities for school-age and youth programs in Chicago.
 A new partnership with the Illinois Department of Human Services Teen REACH Program has resulted in staff development activities for community based youth programs and created new partnerships with agencies serving older kids.

 Seattle MOST's lead agency, School's Out Consortium, continues to build and diversify its on-site staff training system and maintains a strong coordinating, planning, and advocacy role as the funded part of the Initiative runs down.
 Seattle Central Community College has continued to develop an after-school/youth work credential.
 MOST's early partner, Child Care Resources, maintains the newly developed and expanded database of out-of-school time programs as well as a web site.
 The Mayor's office, staffed by a pioneer and leader of MOST, leads a citywide initiative for children, and youth up to 18 years of age called Project Lift-Off.

-In 2001, looking back on six years of dynamic, community-driven plans in Boston, Chicago, and Seattle, it is gratifying to see that many elements of an out-of-school time system have been firmly established in each city.
-More young people, especially those who were previously underserved, now have positive opportunities that their older siblings may not have had.
+$I{\rm n}$ 2001, looking back on six years of dynamic, community-driven plans in Boston, Chicago, and Seattle, it is gratifying to see that many elements of an out-of-school time system have been children and youth of Boston, Chicago, and Seattle.
+The community-based, systems-building MOST Initiative is a successful model that can be tailored to help all communities make the most of out-of-school time for children, youth, and families.